abe511/kafka-go-service/README.md

 send a POST request to\
 `localhost:8080/message`

-with a json formatted text\
+with a json formatted text like this:
-example:
 ```json
 {"content": "test message"}
 ```